Kumlu

-Kumlu is a district of Hatay Province, in the Amik Valley plain, on the road between Antakya and Reyhanli in Turkey.
+Kumlu is a municipality and district of Hatay Province, Turkey.
+Its area is 193 km2, and its population is 13,333 (2022).
+It lies in the Amik Valley plain, on the road between Antakya and Reyhanlı.

-History

-Kumlu is known for the mineral baths of "Hamamat".
-Kumlu was founded in 1968 by Aziz Tavım.

 Geography

-The Area of Kumlu is 193 km2.
-To the west and north of Kumlu is Kirikhan; to the east is Syria; and to the south is Reyhanli.
+To the west and north of Kumlu is Kırıkhan; to the east is Syria; and to the south is Reyhanlı.
 The general landscape of Kumlu is very flat.
 The Amik Plain includes tiny plateaus.
 Kumlu is situated at a height of 97 meters (318 feet).
 At the centre of Kumlu is a flat area in the Amik Plain.

+Composition

+There are 16 neighbourhoods in Kumlu District: